kedro-org/kedro/docs/source/tutorial/set_up_data.md

     engine: openpyxl # Use modern Excel engine (the default since Kedro 0.18.0)
 ```

-This registration has an additional line: `load_args`, which is passed to the excel file read method (`pd.read_excel`) as a [keyword argument](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html).
+The additional line, `load_args`, is passed to the excel file read method (`pd.read_excel`) as a [keyword argument](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html).
 Although not specified here, the equivalent output is `save_args` and the value would be passed to [`pd.DataFrame.to_excel` method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_excel.html).

-### Test that Kedro can load the `csv` data
+### Test that Kedro can load the data

 Open a `kedro ipython` session in your terminal from the project root directory: